Not Lonely #4

 Tasha, Australia – a_perfect_turtleAThotmail.com

-I thought this zine was so lovely!
+This zine was so lovely!
 Tasha has written lots of zines in the past, but this is the first issue of a new series focusing on Tasha herself.
 She discusses her quirks, such as enjoying hot hot showers and getting irritable when she’s hungry (me too, Tasha!), never growing out of cutting her own hair, and thoughts on tea and coffee.
 She also writes a passionate feminist rant on breastfeeding and bottlefeeding, discussing the misogynistic idea that a woman’s breasts are only suitable for public when they’re being displayed sexually, and the idea that you’re either pro-bottle or anti-bottle – society should support women in whatever choice they make!
 The best thing about this zine delivery was all the freebies she included!
-There was a tiny 2″x3″ zine called “these things make me happy” (similar to Twt #2, but much better drawn), a lovely handwritten note, and an adorable mini-zine about a little spider’s adventures to outer space, with text by Tasha and drawings by her young son Bastian Black!
+There was a tiny 2″x3″ zine called “these things make me happy” (similar to Twt #2, but much better drawn), a lovely handwritten note, and an adorable mini-zine about a little spider’s adventures to outer space, with text by Tasha and drawings by her young son Bastian!
 Sooo cute!